AlwaysDhruv/ObjectTorch-PC/README.md

 # ObjectTorch: Image Classification GUI

-ObjectTorch is a user-friendly desktop application for image classification built with Python, Kivy, and TensorFlow.
+ObjectTorch is a user-friendly desktop application for image classification built with Python and with their frameworks Kivy, and TensorFlow.
 It allows you to both train your own image classification models and use pre-trained models to make predictions on your own images.

 ## Features